Overview

 Student Learning Outcomes

-• Students will demonstrate knowledge of the subject-matter through their capstone experience.
-This involves an understanding of the function and structure of global organizations, the broader political, cultural and economic context within which they exists, and the ability to apply skills in critical analysis, problem-solving and written communications, developed during their course of study, to their practicum.
+• Students will demonstrate knowledge of the subject-matter through their master's project.
+This involves an understanding of the function and structure of global organizations, the broader political, cultural and economic context within which they exists, and the ability to apply skills in critical analysis, problem-solving and written communications, developed during their course of study and through tabletop exercises.

 • Students will demonstrate critical thinking skills, a habit of mind characterized by the comprehensive exploration of issues, ideas, artifacts, and events before accepting or formulating an opinion or conclusion.